The Story of Medusa

 One of the most misunderstood figures in mythology, Medusa has been known for her frightful ugliness, and her lithifying gaze.
 In fact, Medusa was wrongfully punished and cast out for being the victim of a violent act.

-The instruments we play, in addition to violin, viola, and cello, are traditional bowed fiddles that were rejected for centuries in their home countries of Poland and Sweden, as their sounds were thought to be too ugly for polite audiences.
+The instruments we play, in addition to violin, viola, and cello, are traditional bowed fiddles that were rejected for centuries in their home countries of Poland and Sweden, their sounds considered too ugly for polite audiences.

 Our band was formed during the pandemic, a time when the whole world was forced to stop, look within, and shed old skin.
-Instead of a snake-haired Gorgon, we see Medusa as a symbol of female vision, voice, and power, and a source of inspiration for anyone who has been denied their true self.
+Instead of a snake-haired Gorgon, we see Medusa as a symbol of vision, power, and inclusivity, and a source of inspiration for anyone who has been denied their true self.

 Medusa are enthralling, unexpected."